Stop Fighting Or I’ll Turn This Car Around!

 We have all learned how dangerous and deadly distractions are while we are driving.
 What could be more distracting than fighting coming from the back seat?

-Whether running errands around town or making a road trip trek across country, siblings are bound to fight in the back seat.
+Whether running errands around town or making a road trip trek across country, siblings are bound to fight in the back seat at some point.
 With a little preparation in advance (and some sound reducing headphones… just kidding), you may just be able to stop the bickering before the battles start.

 ‘Tis the season for being in the car, here are 6 tips to get the kids to stop fighting and get you started on a peaceful drive: